syncfusion-content/blazor-docs/blazor/circular-gauge/axes.md

 * The [Offset](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.CircularGauge.TickModel.html#Syncfusion_Blazor_CircularGauge_TickModel_Offset) defines the distance between the axis and ticks.
 By default, offset value is 0.

 * The [Position](https://help.syncfusion.com/cr/aspnetcore-blazor/Syncfusion.Blazor.CircularGauge.Position.html) will place the ticks on the axis.
 By default, ticks will be placed inside the axis.
-Its possible values are 'Position.Inside', 'Position.Outside' and 'Position.Cross'.
+Its possible values are 'Position.Inside', 'Position.Outside', and 'Position.Cross'.

 ```cshtml
 @using Syncfusion.Blazor.CircularGauge